ahmed-ali11/sales_project/README.md

 ## Business Questions to Answer
 ### Generic Questions:
 1. How many unique cities does the data have?
-2. In which city is each branch?
+2. How many unique categories does the data have?
 ### Product:
-1. How many unique product lines does the data have?
+1. How many unique sub-category does the data have?
-2. What is the most common payment method?
+2. What is the highest-selling category?
-3. What is the most selling product line?
+3. What is the highest-selling sub-category?
-4. What is the total revenue by month?
+4. What is the total sales by Segment?
-5. What month had the largest COGS?
-6. What product line had the largest revenue?
-7. What is the city with the largest revenue?
+5. What is the city with the largest revenue?
-8. What product line had the largest VAT?
+6. What is the most selling product?
 9. Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales
+Good if its greater than average sales.
-10. Which branch sold more products than average product sold?
-11. What is the most common product line by gender?
-12. What is the average rating of each product line?

 ### Sales
 1. Number of sales made in each time of the day per weekday